 Whether your preference is physical or chemical, find a face and body sunscreen that does not irritate your skin.
 Then, apply sunscreen to exposed skin whenever you’re out and about, even if it’s only for chores.
 Consistent protection can help to improve your skin tone over time.

 In addition, if you are burned, treat your skin right away.
 This can help reduce irritation as well as long-term damage.
-View our guide on essential oils for sunburn treatment for helpful treatment ideas.
+Use our Sunburn Recovery Roll-On blend or view our guide on essential oils for sunburn treatment for helpful treatment ideas.

 Whether you’re looking to improve your skin tone, soothe your nerves, or create your own botanical remedies, we have the perfect ingredients for your project at Edens Garden.

 1. Davis, Erica C, and Valerie D Callender.
 “Postinflammatory hyperpigmentation: a review of the epidemiology, clinical features, and treatment options in skin of color.”
 The Journal of clinical and aesthetic dermatology vol. 3,7 (2010): 20-31. https://pubmed.ncbi.nlm.nih.gov/20725554/

 2. Intahphuak, S & P. Khonsung & A. Panthong.
 “Anti-inflammatory, analgesic, and antipyretic activities of virgin coconut oil.”
 Pharmaceutical Biology vol 48, 2 (2010): 151-157. https://www.tandfonline.com/doi/full/10.3109/13880200903062614